oracle-devrel/cd3-automation-toolkit/docs/launch-from-local.md

 **Step 1 - Clone the repo**

-* Open your terminal and navigate to the directory where you plan to download the Git repo.
+* Open the terminal and navigate to the directory where the Git repo will be downloaded.
 * Run the git clone command as shown below:
 &nbsp; &nbsp; &nbsp; &nbsp;
 ```